Michael-Yongshi/PyQt-Darktheme/README.md

 # pyqt-darktheme
-A dark themed QPalette class for use in GUI's implemented using PyQt5, some many-used widgets that are by default clickable and decorators to change the mouse to an hourglass and back in certain circumstances.
+A dark themed QPalette class for use in GUI's implemented using PyQt5 and PyQt6, some many-used widgets that are by default clickable and decorators to change the mouse to an hourglass and back in certain circumstances.

 ![darktheme](https://user-images.githubusercontent.com/39827427/133036509-759bc459-087a-4a1d-a86d-098c410de5bc.png)